Ian Collins (footballer): Port Melbourne Football Club (VFA)

-Administration career
+Sports Administration career

 Chief Executive Officer (CEO) of Carlton Football Club

 Collins became the Carlton Football Club's chief executive officer (CEO) from 1981 until 1993, during his tenure as CEO of Carlton, Collins oversaw Carlton's three premiership victories in 1981, 1982 and 1987.

 Australian Football League's Director of Football Operations

 In 1993, Collins became the Australian Football League's Director of Football Operations, a position he held until 1999.

 Chief Executive Officer (CEO) of Docklands Stadium

 In 1999, Collins became the CEO of Docklands Stadium, a position he held until 2 October 2012.

 Carlton Football Club President

 Collins became the President of the Carlton Football Club, following John Elliott's departure on 13 November 2002.
 Collins in his tenure as President of Carlton, oversaw himself to work hard with the board of the club to limit the damage to Carlton's profile, prestige and financial position during a rough time for the club, due to the effects and penalties of the club's salary cap breaches and the poor on-field results for the club that followed on.
 Collins thereby served an unstable tenure as President of the club, because Carlton still struggled to maintain off-field stability with the club still remaining in seven million dollar club debt.
 On 13 April 2006, Collins announced he would step down as president of the Carlton Football Club due to ill health and by the pressures of juggling two demanding jobs between his time as Carlton Football Club President and his time as CEO of Docklands Stadium.
 He was replaced by Graham Smorgon.